How to grow lavender

 Lavender is well known for its relaxing properties and can be used to make home-made soaps, candles and bath oils that will help you unwind for a good night's sleep.
 Or simply cut a few stems to naturally fragrance your home rather than using chemical air fresheners or plug-ins.

 Check out Thompson & Morgan's amazing array of lavender, including English, French and dwarf varieties.
 100% satisfaction guaranteed or we give you your money back.
-Find more suggestions and advice about growing other perennial plants at our perennial hub page.
+Find more suggestions and advice about growing other perennial plants at our hub page.

 RedEye